Skip to main content

 Complete — State Review

-Reviewed by Stacey Lumley, Statewide Digital Accessibility Lead.
-Sent to the Commissioner's office.
+Reviewed by a Connecticut state accessibility official.
 Connected with CT Tech Act and all four regional AT partners.

 In Progress — First Pilots

-Deploying in West Hartford Town Hall.
+Deploying in the pilot town hall.
 QR codes at Town Clerk, Tax Office, and front desk.
 Measuring usage, gathering feedback, proving the model.

 Next — Regional Expansion